Juan0rtega/FieldsValidation/README.md

         .throwException();

 ```
-if there are any missing fields throws the following AuraHandledException:
+If there are any missing fields throws the following AuraHandledException:
 > 'The following fields are required: BillingAddress, customField__c'

+## Methods

+### pluckMissingLabels()
+stores the missing fields label
+### pluckMissingFields()
+stores the missing fields developer name
+### throwException()
+if there are any missing fields throws and exception with the list of missing fields
+### throwException(String message)
+if there are any missing fields throws and exception with a custom message.
+### addErrors()
+Add all the errors to the sObject.

+### addErrors(String message)
+Add all the errors to the sObject with a custom message.